cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-overview.md

 # AI Services on IBM Watson

-Like said before, Waston is supported by IBM Cloud platform.
-It is a set of AI services, applications and tools for enterprises by IBM.
+Like said before, Watson is supported by IBM Cloud platform.
+It is a set of AI services, applications and tools for enterprises.
 Watson aims to free customers from repetitive tasks, and allows them to focus on more creative and valuable tasks.
-Specifically, Waston automates data analysis
+Specifically, Watson automates data analysis
     process, and uses data to build models and make predictions for businesses. [sp20-516-252-Enterprise-ready-AI]

 # IBM Watson Machine Learning

-IBM Watson Machine Learning helps developers and data scientists streamline machine-learning and AI deployment. it enables businesses to harness AI at scale across different clouds.
+IBM Watson Machine Learning is one of the tools offered by Watson.
+It helps developers and data scientists streamline machine-learning and AI deployment.
+It enables businesses to harness AI at scale across different clouds.
 Key features include:

   - Build and deploy models using IBM Watson Studio and open source tools;
   - Re-train models dynamically;
   - Generates APIs to build AI-based applications;
-  - Simplify model management and deplotment end-to-end with a user-friendly interface. [sp20-516-252-machine-learning]
+  - Simplify model management and deployment end-to-end with a user-friendly interface. [sp20-516-252-machine-learning]